billgraziano/ScriptSqlConfig/README.md

         <bindingRedirect oldVersion="11.0.0.0" newVersion="10.0.0.0" />
       </dependentAssembly>

 Simply update the `newVersion` attribute with the version of SMO you'd like to target.
-A comment in the app.config files includes instructions and the version numbers.
+A comment in the `ScriptSqlConfig.exe.config` files includes instructions and the version numbers.

 Notes
 -----
 Earlier versions of the source code and a 2008 version can be found on CodePlex at https://scriptsqlconfig.codeplex.com/.
+This shouldn't be needed now since this version can load the 2008 SMO libraries if needed.